The Rise of the Counter-Offer

 And there is always the possibility that the organisation could quietly start looking for a replacement in the background as they might presume that the employee will be gone within a year and they want to be prepared.

-As we specialize in recruiting in Engineering, Construction, Manufacturing and Life Sciences, it’s clear that demand for highly skilled talent these areas has skyrocketed, but we are fortunate to have seven offices located across Europe and access to a wide talent community of highly skilled professionals.
+As we specialize in recruiting in Engineering, Construction, Manufacturing, and Life Sciences, it’s clear that demand for highly skilled talent in these areas has skyrocketed, but we are fortunate to have seven offices located across Europe and access to a wide talent community of highly skilled professionals.

 If you would like to discuss any of our vacancies, or would just like to chat about the opportunities, why not contact us for a confidential consultation.
 Or maybe you would like to view our current vacancies